Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Introduction

-While fitting parametric QRE models --- and comparing their fit to other parametric models --- is common practice, there is surprisingly little work that develops formal tests.
-A prominent exception is \cite{Melo2017}, which derives a test for structural QRE in sets of finite games.\footnote{See also \cite{Aguirregabiria2020} and \cite{Aguirregabiria2021} for approaches that require stronger distributional assumptions on errors.} Their result is very general in that it applies to an arbitrary set of games, but here too the result requires that the games are finite.
+While fitting parametric QRE models and comparing their fit to other parametric models is common practice, there is surprisingly little work that develops formal tests.
+An exception is \cite{Melo2017}, which derives a test for structural QRE in sets of finite games.\footnote{ See also \cite{Aguirregabiria2020} and \cite{Aguirregabiria2021} for approaches that require stronger distributional assumptions on errors. } More recently, \cite{Hoelzemann2023} derive and test a necessary condition for QRE in sets of finite games under weaker conditions on the utility function.

 Parametric QRE has been successfully applied to infinite games.
-In terms of games with a continuous type space, we are unaware of any systematic exploration such as we undergo in this paper.
-However, an excellent experimental study in this area is that of \citet{Carrillo2009} who numerically approximate logit QRE in the compromise game.
-The class of games we study includes this game, and so we revisit their data in \hyref{sec:Empirics}[Section].
+In particular, logit QRE has been applied to specific games with continua of types that admit Bayesian Nash equilibria in threshold strategies.
+A prominent example is the experimental study of \citet{Levine2007}, who numerically approximate logit QRE for the incomplete information voting game of \citet{Palfrey1985}.
+Another example is the experimental study of \citet{Carrillo2009}, who numerically approximate logit QRE in the compromise game.
+Since this game is a special case of the class we study, we use their data in \hyref{section:empirics}[Section] to illustrate how to use our results in econometric testing for the adequacy of QRE to rationalize data.

 In terms of games with continuous action spaces, \citet{Anderson2002} study logit QRE in a family of ``auctionlike'' games with ``payoff functions that depend on rank, such as whether a player's decision is higher or lower than another's.''
 Here, a logit QRE is a choice density that satisfies a differential equation.
-While there is no closed form expression for this choice density, \citet{Anderson2002} establish existence, uniqueness, and comparative statics.
-In a similar vein, \citet{Anderson2001} study logit QRE of a continuous minimum-effort coordination game, and \citet{Baye2004} study the parametric ``Luce'' QRE in a continuous Bertrand pricing game.
-In our paper, we study a non-overlapping family of games, so our results are complementary, but a natural direction for future work is to extend our non-parametric analysis to games with larger action spaces.
+While there is no closed-form expression for equilibrium strategies, \citet{Anderson2002} establish existence, uniqueness, and comparative statics.
+In a similar vein, \citet{Anderson2001} study logit QRE of a continuous minimum-effort coordination game, and \citet{Baye2001} study the parametric ``Luce'' QRE in a continuous Bertrand pricing game.
+We provide complementary results to these papers by characterizing the set of QRE in a non-overlapping class of games with a continuum of types.
+A natural direction for future work is to extend our non-parametric analysis to games with larger action spaces.